PEP 708 – Extending the Repository API to Mitigate Dependency Confusion Attacks

 The second use case is when the project wants to publish to one “main” repository, but then have additional repositories that provide binaries for additional platforms, GPUs, CPUs, etc. Currently wheel tags are not sufficiently able to express these types of binary compatibility, so projects that wish to rely on them are forced to set up multiple repositories and have their users manually configure them to get the correct binaries for their platform, GPU, CPU, etc.

-This use case is similar to the first, but the important difference that makes it a distinct use case on it’s own is who is providing the information and what their level of trust is.
+This use case is similar to the first, but the important difference that makes it a distinct use case on its own is who is providing the information and what their level of trust is.

 When a user configures a specific repository (or relies on the default) there is no ambiguity as to what repository they mean.
 A repository is identified by an URL, and through the domain system, URLs are globally unique identifiers.
 This lack of ambiguity means that an installer can assume that the repository operator is trustworthy and can trust metadata that they provide without needing to validate it.